 3 Examples of Link Farms

-To help you visualize this, we've put together examples of three link farms below.
-Obviously we've set the outbound links to nofollow, because we don't want these sites getting any juice!
+Obviously, we've set these outbound links to nofollow because we don't want these sites getting any link juice!

 Example 1 - IsItVivid.com

 We discovered this site when running a link audit for one of our new clients.
-Their previous agency had placed a link here, and sold them on the fact that it was a 'good link' because the site has a DR score of 72.
+Their previous link-building agency had placed a link here and sold them on the fact that it was a 'good link' because the site has a DR score of 72.

-However, this site hasn't had any real organic traffic for years, and you can clearly see something is off just by looking at the metrics, nevermind the obviously forced website design.
+However, this site hasn't had any real organic traffic for years, and you can clearly see something is off just by looking at the metrics and the overall website design.

 Example 2 - Technofizi.net